yevgeniyilyin/aws-certification/devops-pro/devops-pro.md

 API-driven (can be implemented in existing DevOps environment), generates JSON reports

+**Assessment Templates**:
+- Network Reachability
+- Security Best Practicies
+- Common Vulnerabilities and Exposures (CVE)
+- CIS Operating System Security Configuration Benchmarks

   **Network Assessments** (agent is not required):
     Network configuration analysis to checks for ports reachable from outside the VPC

   **Host Assessments** (agent is required):
     Vulnerable software (CVE), host hardening (CIS benchmarks), and security best practices
     Can automatically install the agent for instances that allow SSM **run command**  (or can be manually installed)

 ### Network Reachability
 An Amazon Inspector agent **is not required** to assess your EC2 instances with this rules package.
 However, an installed agent can provide information about the presence of any processes listening on the ports.
 Do not install an agent on an operating system that Amazon Inspector does not support.
 If an agent is present on an instance that runs an unsupported operating system, then the Network Reachability rules package will not work on that instance.